Magnushhoie/DiscoTope-3.0/README.md

 # Demo

 On a common workstation with a GPU, predictions takes ~ 1 second per PDB chain with ~ 15 seconds for loading needed libraries and model weight.
+Ensure model weights are unzipped by first running 'unzip models.zip' (see [Installation Guide](#installation-guide))

-## Predict a single PDB (solved structure, ~15 s)
+## Predict a single PDB (solved structure)

 ```bash
 python src/predict_webserver.py \